-This press release contains forward-looking statements, including, without limitation, statements related to: the therapeutic potential of CABOMETYX as a monotherapy for patients with RAI-refractory DTC that has progressed following prior systemic therapy; the regulatory review process in the European Union, including the expected timing for a final decision from the European Commission; and Exelixis' plans to reinvest in its business to maximize the potential of the company's pipeline, including through targeted business development activities and internal drug discovery.
+This press release contains forward-looking statements, including, without limitation, statements related to: the therapeutic and commercial potential of CABOMETYX as a monotherapy for adult patients with RAI-refractory or ineligible DTC who have progressed during or after prior systemic therapy; Exelixis' and Ipsen's shared goal of providing new treatment options for more eligible patients with difficult-to-treat cancer types; and Exelixis' plans to reinvest in its business to maximize the potential of the company's pipeline, including through targeted business development activities and internal drug discovery.
 Any statements that refer to expectations, projections or other characterizations of future events or circumstances are forward-looking statements and are based upon Exelixis' current plans, assumptions, beliefs, expectations, estimates and projections.
 Forward-looking statements involve risks and uncertainties.
-Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: complexities and the unpredictability of the regulatory review and approval processes in the European Union and elsewhere, including the risk that the European Commission may not approve CABOMETYX as a monotherapy for patients with previously treated RAI-refractory DTC in a timely fashion, if at all; unexpected concerns that may arise as a result of the occurrence of adverse safety events or additional data analyses of clinical trials evaluating cabozantinib; Exelixis' dependence on its relationships with its collaboration partners, including their pursuit of regulatory approvals for partnered compounds in new indications and their adherence to their obligations under relevant collaboration agreements; the continuing COVID-19 pandemic and its impact on Exelixis' product development and commercial activities; Exelixis' ability to protect its intellectual property rights; market competition, including the potential for competitors to obtain approval for generic versions of CABOMETYX; changes in economic and business conditions; and other factors affecting Exelixis and its partners to obtain regulatory approval for cabozantinib in new indications discussed under the caption "Risk Factors" in Exelixis' Annual Report on Form 10-K filed with the Securities and Exchange Commission (SEC) on February 18, 2022, and in Exelixis' future filings with the SEC.
+Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: the degree of market acceptance that CABOMETYX may achieve in the European Union; Exelixis' dependence on its relationship with Ipsen, including Ipsen's investment in the resources necessary to successfully commercialize CABOMETYX in the European Union; Exelixis' and Ipsen's ability to maintain and scale adequate sales, marketing, market access and product distribution capabilities for CABOMETYX or to enter into and maintain agreements with third parties to do so; Exelixis' and Ipsen's continuing compliance with applicable legal and regulatory requirements; the COVID-19 pandemic and other global events and their impacts on Exelixis' and Ipsen's commercial activities; Exelixis' ability to protect its intellectual property rights; Exelixis' dependence on third-party vendors for the development, manufacture and supply of cabozantinib; market competition, including the potential for competitors to obtain approval for generic versions of CABOMETYX; changes in economic and business conditions; and other factors affecting Exelixis and its commercial programs and partnerships discussed under the caption "Risk Factors" in Exelixis' Annual Report on Form 10-K filed with the Securities and Exchange Commission (SEC) on February 18, 2022, and in Exelixis' future filings with the SEC.
 All forward-looking statements in this press release are based on information available to Exelixis as of the date of this press release, and Exelixis undertakes no obligation to update or revise any forward-looking statements contained herein, except as required by law.